shaheenery/input_validator/README.md

 # Programming exercise

-I'm terribly sorry that I wasn't able to create the solution during our live coding and phone call meeting today.

 I have created the solution in Ruby as well as Elixir (with tests) for you to take a look.

 ## Notable Elixir files